 This was no usual time, however.
-It was November 9th 2016, the day after the election, and everyone was still reeling from shock.
+It was November 9, 2016, the day after the election, and everyone was still reeling from shock.

-Startled, I said, “Excuse me?”
+Startled, I asked, “Excuse me?”

 No one else had heard his words, as everyone was in deep conversation about off-topic subjects.
 In fact, the voices of my fellow students were so loud, that I thought I had misheard him at first.

 “Are you afraid you are going to get sent back now that Trump won?”

 How dare he, I fumed at times.
 How dare he assume that about me!

 His words were wrong in so many ways.
-One, was that I am just as “American as him”, I was born and raised here- seeing this was how he defined it earlier in the year.
-(I use quotations because I believe that being American has a looser definition than just being born here) Two, was that not all immigrants were undocumented.
-Three, was that he thought that Trump had the power to automatically deport 11.3 million undocumented Americans- like everything Trump said would and could come true.
+One, I am just as “American” as he is.
+I was born and raised in this country.
+(I use quotations because I believe that being American has a looser definition than just being born here).
+Two, not all immigrants are undocumented.
+Three, he thought Trump had the power to automatically deport 11.3 million undocumented Americans – as if everything Trump said would come true.

 But did he really mean them?
-I recalled the expression upon his face.
+I recalled the expression on his face.
 Initially, I was so annoyed by the words and the humor he found at my expense, that I had almost forgotten about the confusion in his face.
 Did he truly not know the effect of what he said?

 He simply didn’t understand what he was asking of me, because he didn’t know any better.
-So I choose to separate his actions from who he was- to separate this senseless comment coming from a person who was ignorant rather than spiteful.
+So I choose to separate his actions from who he is – to separate this senseless comment coming from a person who is ignorant rather than spiteful.

 I choose my battles wisely.
-Engaging in conflict over my American identity with a person who didn’t know what he was talking about was not worth it.
+Engaging in conflict over my American identity with a person who doesn’t know what he’s talking about is not worth it.
 I choose to forgive him.
-He does not know what it is like to be in an immigrant family living in America – especially during this time, when the discriminatory words of the president make all immigrants, regardless of their legal status, feel like they are not American.
+He does not know what it is like to be in an immigrant family living in America – especially during this time, when the discriminatory words of the President make all immigrants, regardless of their legal status, feel like they are not American.